symfony/symfony-docs/notifier.rst

 .. versionadded:: 5.0

-    The Notifier component was introduced in Symfony 5.0 as an :doc:`experimental feature </contributing/code/experimental>`.
+    The Notifier component was introduced in Symfony 5.0.

 Installation
 ------------